What is Haemophilus influenzae type b (Hib) disease?

 What are the symptoms of Hib disease?

 Symptoms of meningitis may include fever, headache, vomiting, nausea, listlessness, and a stiff neck or back.
 Pneumonia symptoms may include shortness of breath, fever, lack of energy, chest pain, and cough.
 Other symptoms depend upon the part of body infected.

 Symptoms generally appear in less than 10 days after exposure and more commonly within 2-4 days.

 How is Hib disease spread?

-Hib disease may be transmitted through contact with mucus or droplets from the nose and throat of an infected person often by coughing or sneezing.
-Hib also is spread by people who have the bacteria in their noses and throats but are not ill (asymptomatic).
+Hib disease is transmitted through contact with mucus or droplets from the nose and throat of an infected person often by coughing or sneezing.
+Hib is also spread by people who have the bacteria in their noses and throats but are not ill (asymptomatic).

 How long can an infected person carry Hib disease?

 The contagious period varies and, unless treated, may last as long as the organism is in the nose and throat, even after symptoms disappear.
 A person can no longer spread Hib disease after taking the proper antibiotics for 1-2 days.

 What is the treatment for Hib disease?

 Specific antibiotics are used to treat serious infections.